Regional and State Championships

 Track and Field

-Athletes firstly compete in the Eastern Metropolitan Regional (EMR) Championships which involves athletes from other centres in the eastern suburbs of Melbourne.
-Athletes competing at the Regional Championships may qualify for the State Championships which are usually held at Olympic Park in March.
+Athletes firstly compete in the Eastern Metropolitan Regional (EMR) Championships (Feb 16th-17th) which involves athletes from other centres in the eastern suburbs of Melbourne.
+Athletes competing at the Regional Championships may qualify for the State Championships which are held at Olympic Park on March 16th-17th.

 Relays provide an opportunity for athletes aged under 9 and older to participate in team events and to learn relay skills.
 Relays also allow athletes and their families to form lasting friendships that are crucial to the development of all athletes.
 The centre has performed well in relays, particularly in mixed sex events.
 Our athletes enjoy competing in teams and cheering on club mates.